-This is my veganized, adapted recipe of an Old Traditional ‘Maltese Rabbit Stew’- so it’s 100% Cruelty-Free !
+This is my veganized, adapted recipe of an Old Traditional ‘Maltese Rabbit Stew’- so it’s 100% Cruelty-Free and Cholesterol-Free too !
+It’s very easy to prepare and goes down a treat !

 1 medium sized onion, very finely chopped